Matheus Aiás: Orlando City

 On 21 August 2020, Matheus signed a two-and-a-half-year deal with MLS side Orlando City SC.
 After a two-month delay, Matheus was eventually able to make his debut on October 24 as a stoppage-time substitute in a 2–1 defeat to Inter Miami.
 He scored his first goal for the club in the following game, a 4–1 rivalry win against Atlanta United.

 Having only played for a combined 31 minutes for Orlando City, Matheus returned to the Spanish Segunda División on loan with Real Oviedo on 4 July 2021 ahead of the 2021–22 season with an option to buy.
 He made his Oviedo debut on 20 August 2021, as a 67th-minute substitute in a 2–1 defeat to Almería.

 Racing Santander

 On 8 July 2022, it was announced Aias had moved to newly-promoted Segunda División team Racing de Santander for an undisclosed transfer fee.
 On 25 August 2023, Racing announced that his contract had been terminated by mutual agreement.

 Moreirense

 On 28 August 2023, recently-promoted to Primeira Liga side Moreirense announced the signing of Aiás on a one-year contract.

 Noah

 On 30 June 2024, Armenian Premier League club Noah announced the signing of Aiás.

+On 4 June 2026, Noah announced that Aiás had left the club after his contract had expired.

+Jeju SK

+On 12 July 2026, K League 1 club Jeju SK announced the signing of Aiás.